UMich-BipedLab/extrinsic_lidar_camera_calibration/README.md

 # extrinsic_lidar_camera_calibration
 **[Release Note July 2020]**
-This work has been accepted by IEEE Access (to appear) and has been uploaded to arXiv at [here](https://arxiv.org/pdf/1910.03126v3.pdf).
+This work has been accepted by [IEEE Access](https://ieeexplore.ieee.org/document/9145571) and has been uploaded to [arXiv](https://arxiv.org/pdf/1910.03126v3.pdf).

 **[Release Note March 2020]**
 This is the new master branch from March 2020.
 The current master branch supports a revised version of the arXiv paper, namely [paper](https://arxiv.org/pdf/1910.03126v2.pdf).
 The original master branch from Oct 2019 to March 2020 is now moved to v1-2019 branch, and it supports the functions associated with the first version of the Extrinsic Calibration paper that we placed on the arXiv, namely [paper](https://arxiv.org/pdf/1910.03126v1.pdf).
 Please be aware that there are functions in the older branch that have been removed from the current master branch.